Sign-in to Account

 Silverfish won’t cause structural damage to your home but they are drawn to newly built homes and recent renovations.
 The fresh adhesives used in construction are very attractive to these pests.

-Call Aptive Environmental for Effective Silverfish Control
+Call Aptive Pest Control for Effective Silverfish Control

 Preventing silverfish means eliminating their sources of food, moisture and warmth.
 Make sure your storage rooms (basement, crawl space, attic, garage) are well ventilated to avoid humid environments.
 Store food and other important items (photos, documents, etc.) in sealed containers.
 Silverfish are fast, adaptive pests—controlling an infestation might require help from the professionals.